Right to Light Explained

 Property owners have a legal right to light as set out in the Rights of Light Act 1959.

-The property disputes team at Osbornes solicitors has a successful track record in advising residential and commercial property owners on the extent of their right to light and supporting them in disputes with neighbours.
+The property disputes team at Osbornes Solicitors has a successful track record in advising residential property and commercial property owners on the extent of their right to light and supporting them in disputes with neighbours.

 If you’re a property owner or tenant, you may enjoy an express legal right to light as set out (or referred to) in the registered title at HM Land Registry or:

-• Under the Prescription Act 1832, which gives you a legal right to sufficient natural light coming into your property.
-The property must have enjoyed 20 years’ uninterrupted access to light; and/or
+- The Prescription Act of 1832 gives you the right to sufficient natural light entering your property.
+The property must have enjoyed 20 years of uninterrupted access to light; and/or

-• Under the ‘lost modern grant’ principle.
-This states that if the light has been used openly and continuously for 20 years, without force and without permission, the court will treat it as though a formal deed is lost.
+- Under the ‘lost modern grant’ principle.
+This states that if the light has been used openly and continuously for 20 years, without force and permission, the court will treat it as though a formal deed is lost.

 Your neighbours are not permitted to build anything that blocks the light from entering your property without your permission.
 You do not have to tolerate anything that limits the light coming through into your property if falls below an acceptable standard.

-If you are a homeowner or commercial property owner, we will assist you in protecting your right to light; or in defending a related claim against you.
+If you are a homeowner or commercial property owner, we will assist you in protecting your right to light; or defend a related claim against you.

-Our expert lawyers will carefully examine the registered title(s) of the property (and the neighbouring land if appropriate) and look at the factual background to the dispute to determine the nature and extent of the right to light.
+Our right to light lawyers will carefully examine the registered title(s) of the property (and the neighbouring land if appropriate) and look at the factual background to the dispute to determine the nature and extent of the right to light.

 There’s no guarantee that we can secure or protect the full extent of the light your property has enjoyed over the years.
 This is because the court’s approach has been to determine how much light you have been left with – and then to consider if you still have sufficient for normal property use.

-We may then decide the best course of action is to commission an expert surveyor to determine your actual loss of light or the anticipated reduction of light.
+We may then decide the best course of action is to commission an expert surveyor to determine your actual light loss or the anticipated light reduction.
 We can then advise you on the best strategy we should adopt.

-In cases of serious deprivation of your light, we will not hesitate to formally request the removal of the obstruction.
+In serious deprivation of your light, we will not hesitate to formally request the obstruction’s removal.
 It may become necessary to apply for an injunction prohibiting, for instance, further building work until the dispute is resolved.

 We are also experienced in securing compensation for clients whose right to light has been infringed.